nordicloop-admin/nordic-loop-platform/ads/README.md

 - Reserve price cannot be lower than starting bid price

 ### Step 8 - Title, Description & Image
-- Title must be at least 10 characters
+- Title must be at least 3 characters
-- Description must be at least 50 characters
+- Description is optional (no minimum length)
-- Completing this step marks the ad as complete (`is_complete = True`)
+- Completing this step (with a valid title) marks the ad as complete (`is_complete = True`)

 ## Progress Tracking